Nexus 4: Reception

-Reception of the Nexus 4 has been very positive overall.
+The reception of the Nexus 4 has been very positive overall.
 Reviewers were consistently impressed with the Nexus 4's affordable price and impressive specifications.
 The Independent mentioned how its build quality is "almost second to none", and how its design is "solid" and "attractive".
-They also complimented its 8-megapixel rear camera, and "huge" 4.7 inch display.
+They also complimented its 8-megapixel rear camera, and "huge" 4.7-inch display.
 The Guardian also gave the Nexus 4 a very positive review, giving it a rating of five stars, however commented how "lack of expandable storage is worth bearing in mind […]".
 Technology website CNET stated how the phone has "a wealth of great software features and a ridiculously low price", and how it is "almost certainly the best Android device around, never mind the best value".

 Some owners however complain that the all-glass construction leads to a phone that is fragile and easily broken.
 Additionally, if the earlier phones are left on a seemingly flat smooth surface, an alarm with vibration or even just giving it sufficient time will cause the phone to "walk" off the surface eventually and fall.
 In later models, tiny plastic bumps were added at the bottom to stop the sliding by increasing static friction.
 The glass screen is also sensitive to breakage due to the thin plastic "surround" that leaves little margin if the edge of the phone is crushed in an impact or when dropped, making either the plastic "bumper" or better still, a well-made, impact-absorbing case a necessity.

 The Nexus 4 received some criticism for its lack of LTE support, and its lack of a user-removable battery which its predecessor, the Galaxy Nexus, included.
 However, others defended these omissions due to the low price of the Nexus 4.

 None of the reviews from The Independent, The Guardian or CNET make any significant comment about the inclusion of wireless charging; only The Guardian commented that "Nexus 4 is early onto the wireless charging bandwagon".